-Actions Person(s)/Departments Funding Notes

-Frame Responsible 6 1 : 11

-1. · · · · · · · · · · · · · · · · · · · Determine Sustainability Salaries would

-efforts on adaptation. by Fall of Coordinator, Director depend on positions

-2023. of Engineering,

-Energy Planning Director

-Assistant

-by Winter

-2022.

-2. Adaptation Fund and SLR Funding Consultant: Create and Adaptation Fund and City Manager, \$24K per year for a

-Fund for annual budgeting purposes.
-Hire a consultant in Tallahassee to consultant Sustainability consultant for

-direct funding streams from to the City for current and future adaptation by Spring Coordinator funding.

-projects.
-2022

-• •

-3. Communication and Transparency: Increase communication with Begin Fall Strategic Planning Funding as approved

-community members on projects mitigation efforts and long range plans. of 2021, Consultant, PIO in the SP

-(See Key West Forward's External Communication Plan). ongoing Sustainability Consultant's

-Coordinator contract and PIOs

-2021/22 budget
+Actions Time Frame Person(s)/Departments Responsible Funding Notes 1.
+Build an Adaptation Team : Hire adequate staff to support the City's efforts on adaptation.
+Determine by Fall of 2023.
+Energy Assistant by Winter 2022.
+Sustainability Coordinator, Director of Engineering, Planning Director Salaries would depend on positions 2.
+Adaptation Fund and SLR Funding Consultant: Create and Adaptation Fund for annual budgeting purposes.
+Hire a consultant in Tallahassee to direct funding streams from to the City for current and future adaptation projects.
+Fund and consultant by Spring 2022 City Manager, Sustainability Coordinator \$24K per year for a consultant for funding.
+3. Communication and Transparency: Increase communication with community members on projects mitigation efforts and long range plans.
+(See Key West Forward's External Communication Plan).
+Begin Fall of 2021, ongoing Strategic Planning Consultant, PIO Sustainability Coordinator Funding as approved in the SP Consultant's contract and PIOs 2021/22 budget